goodfastcheapPDX/assembly-ai-transcriber/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

+## How It Works

+1. Upload your audio file to Google Drive
+2. Make the file publicly accessible (anyone with the link can view)
+3. Copy the Google Drive link
+4. Paste the link into the application
+5. The application sends the link to AssemblyAI for transcription
+6. View the diarized transcript when processing completes

 ## Deploying to Vercel

 1. Push your code to a Git repository (GitHub, GitLab, etc.)